shamrt/svgrepo-dl/README.md

 ## License

-ISC License - see package.json for details.
+MIT License - see package.json for details.